ETH-NEXUS/civicutils/README.md

 >> pip install civicpy
 ```

 The CIViC query implemented in CIViCutils makes use of an offline cache file of the CIViC database.
 The cache is provided by CIViCpy and retrieved with the initial installation of the CIViCutils package.
 Afterwards, users have to manually update the cache file if they want to leverage a new release version.
 To update the cache file, open a Python session and load package `civicpy`.
 Then type:
 ```
 >> civic.update_cache()
 ```
+More information can be found on the [CIViCpy documentation](https://docs.civicpy.org/en/latest/).

 ## Documentation